nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Expected: No appointment is added.
 Error details are shown in the status message that the format of the duration exceeds the limit.

    1. Test case: `appt -a p/1 d/1 s/30/02/2021 dur/0 r/Patient wants a blood test`<br>
       Expected: No appointment is added.
-Errors details are shown in the status message that the format of the duration exceeds the limit.
+Error details are shown in the status message that the format of the duration exceeds the limit.

 ### Deleting an appointment  <a name="deleting-appointment-manual-testing"/>